luisepog/titanium/README.md

   </tr>
 </table>

+## Archive Note
+> This project is archived.
+The code was originally written in February 2025<br>
+> and is kept here for reference / research purposes only.

 In‑app dylib injection with CoreTrust bypass and opainject.<br>
 Titanium lets you pick a target process, optionally choose a custom `.dylib`, re‑sign it with a CoreTrust bypass, and inject it into the process on‑device.<br>
 Expected to work on iOS versions supported by TrollStore (roughly iOS 14.0 – 17.0) when running with appropriate platform entitlements.<br>